okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 ### 6: Exit polling

 After the user scans the QR code and completes adding the account, the next call to `OktaAuth.idx.poll()` returns `IdxTransaction` with `nextStep.name` no longer set to `enroll-poll`.
 Depending on how the policy is configured, `status` equals `PENDING` or `SUCCESS` with tokens.
 Exit the polling when `nextStep.name` is no longer set to `enroll-poll` and continue handling the sign-in steps.
-Exiting the polling is described in detail in the [Poll the SDK](#poll-the-sdk) section.
+Exiting the polling is described in detail in [Polling Okta](#polling-okta).

 ### 6: Complete successful sign in